 A different kind of CDN provider that does not require changing your DNS provider is KeyCDN.
 It is affordable and comes with a range of advanced security features.
 KeyCDN includes DDoS protection, Let’s Encrypt or custom SSL, Origin Shield, secure token, access rules and blocking of bad bots.
 KeyCDN can also be used together with either Cloudflare or Sucuri.
 You can get $10 to try KeyCDN now.

-Why would you want to use KeyCDN along with either Cloudflare or Sucuri?
+Why would you want to use BunnyCDN or KeyCDN along with either Cloudflare or Sucuri?
 Because the latter two CDNs include WAF (website/web application firewall).
 WAF is a rule-based tool that instantly blocks bad traffic before it even reaches your website.
 Both Cloudflare WAF and Sucuri WAF are paid services.
 Unlike Cloudflare, Sucuri blocks not only layer 7 attacks but also layer 3 and 4.
 If you are planning to deploy Sucuri as your DNS service and use a Let’s Encrypt certificate, you can start with Sucuri’s Basic plan.

 Prepare for the Worst